bryb31/speech-diarization/READ_ME.md

 To run all commands execute

 ```
-make run
+make
 ```

-this should populate your virtual environment with all you need to start processing .wavfiles
+This will populate your virtual environment with all you need to start processing .wavfiles

 ## running Speech Diarization